 The Highland Pony was originally bred to work on small farms in Scotland, hauling timber and game as well as plowing.
-They are still occasionally used as workhorses and for jumping and trekking, due to their quietness, stamina, and ability to carry weight.
-Her Majesty, Queen Elizabeth has a large working stud of Highland ponies.
+They are one of the three breeds that are native to Scotland, the others being the Shetland and Eriskay ponies.

 Did you know:

 You don’t have to raise livestock to be a member of The Livestock Conservancy.
 Join foodies, fiber artists, history lovers, biodiversity fans, and those who value sustainability in changing environments.
 Together, we can save endangered breeds of livestock and poultry from extinction.
 Click here to learn more.